wusai2333/trib/doc/lab2.md

   front-ends.
 - **Not handling errors**.
 A tribbler service call might require several RPC calls to the backend.
 It is important to properly handle *any* error returned by these calls.
+It is okay to tell the webpage that an error occured.
+However, it is often not a good idea to leave the back-end in inconsistent state.
 - **Sorting by the timestamps first**.
-Again, Tribble Order means that the logic clock is the first field to consider on sorting.
+Again, the Tribble Order means that the logic clock is the first field to consider on sorting.
-- **Use the clock argument from the front-end for the clock field of a new Tribble**.
-Well, technically, you can do that in your code internally as long as you can satisfy the ordering requirements speficied for `Home()` and `Tribs()` (you might find it very hard).
+- **Misuse the clock argument in Post()**.
+For example, you might directly use that argument as the new post's clock field.
+  Technically, you can do that in your code internally as long as you can satisfy the ordering requirements speficied for `Home()` and `Tribs()` (you might find it very hard).
 Nonetheless, intuitively, the clock argument tells the *oldest* tribble a user have seen (which might be 0 if the user has not seen any tribble yet), hence the new posted tribble seems to better have a clock value that is larger than the argument.
 - **Generate the clock from the timestamp**.
 While 64-bit can cover a very wide time range even in the unit of nanoseconds, you should keep in mind that the front-ends are running on different servers